Disce-et-facere/portfolio_frontend/README.md

 ## 📖 Overview

-This project is a **scalable and lightweight IoT dashboard** designed for customers to easily view and manage their devices and associated data.
-The dashboard displays device information, status, and collected data in a user-friendly way, enabling efficient monitoring of the IoT ecosystem.
+This project is a scalable and lightweight IoT dashboard designed for customers to easily view and manage their devices and associated data.
+The dashboard displays devices as cards with their name, timestamp, status, and the latest sensor reading.
+When a card is clicked, it opens a detailed view with all sensor readings displayed in a graphical interface.
+Additionally, the dashboard includes an extra function: a weather forecaster from SMHI, currently set to Stockholm.

 ## 🚀 Features